"The Incredible 'Super-Pro'

 Sales literature also sometimes indicates that the LX version covered 150 to 300KC substituted for the 2.5 to 5.0MC band (usually expressed as wavelength in meters.)
 Interestingly, Rider's also lists this coverage for the SP-100L version.
 Most likely these are both errors.
 The earliest known SP-200LX (at present,) SN:8423, tunes 100-400KC and 2.5-20.0MC or the standard coverage for the LX.
 An error in the 1942 sales literature indicates that all versions had bandspread on all five tuning ranges.
 Actually, this only applied to the SX version, the X and LX bandspread is only on the three highest tuning ranges.
 Earlier advertising had phrased the statement as "bandspread throughout the entire high frequency range of the receiver" which is technically accurate.

-The photo to the upper-left shows the 1940 Series 200 Super-Pro SP-200SX sn: 6230, covering 1.2 to 40MC.
-This is the early version with frame-type audio transformers and using the toggle switch for selecting either "phones" or "speaker."
+The photo to the upper-left shows the 1939 Series 200 Super-Pro SP-200SX sn: 6230, covering 1.2 to 40MC.
+This is a very early version with frame-type audio transformers and using the toggle switch for selecting either "phones" or "speaker."
 The front panel is .190" thick aluminum that is black wrinkle finished and then engraved to have the nomenclature appear bright silver.
 Note on the S-meter - though this meter appears to be similar to the S-meter shown in the artwork images of the early SP-200, there is considerable doubt that this is an original meter.
 It has obviously been rebuilt in the past using parts from two different meters.
 It is more likely that the full glass front style was standard for production until the later military contracts.
 Interestingly, the metal tag on the back of this receiver cabinet is stamped "200SX" as the model number.

 Just before WWII started, the .190" thick aluminum front panel was changed to a .125" thick steel front panel.
 When the front panel became a steel fabrication, the paint used changed to a smooth-finish, semi-gloss black.
 Additionally, the nomenclature was stamped into the panel and then filled with white paint.
 Most of the steel panels are copper-nickel plated on the front side only - to prevent corrosion and subsequent problems with the paint.
 All Super-Pro panels, from SP-10 through the military SP-200, are painted on the front side only.
 The back of the panel is always left unpainted.